On efforts to decouple early universe cosmology and quantum gravity phenomenology: Introduction

 In light of this recent trend away from quietism, it is noteworthy that \citet{ijjas2018bouncing,ijjas2019new} advocate yet a further alternative: from an effective field theory perspective, a ``classical (non-singular)'' bounce can altogether classically resolve the standard model Big Bang singularity.
 Resolving the Big Bang singularity classically amounts to a new quietism about early universe quantum gravity phenomenology.
-But unlike in the case of inflationary cosmology, this new quietism is not primarily motivated by any one dynamical result obtained \emph{within} the particular early universe approach (e.g. where traces of UV quantum gravity would be diluted through an ensuing epoch).
+But unlike in the case of inflationary cosmology, this new quietism is not primarily motivated by any one dynamical result obtained \emph{within} the particular early universe approach (e.g. where initial traces of UV quantum gravity would be diluted through an ensuing epoch).
 Instead, the new quietism occurs by fiat of the particular effective field theory framework employed.
 One supposes that UV quantum gravity is forever screened off from the dynamics of a (bouncing) \emph{effective cosmos}, adopting the position that the empirical study of such an effective cosmos leaves ample room for theorizing later, in some future underlying theory of quantum cosmology, about empirically adequate (non-singular) bounces.
-Here, I consider the foundations of such a general program of research that is focused on dynamics of an effective cosmos --- a program I dub `cosmology done as effective field theory'.\footnote{ Note that here and throughout, I have in mind effective field theory relative to some laboratory frame transported along a comoving or cosmic-stationary worldline, as opposed to relative to a choice of conformal frame defined over the entire cosmos.
+Here, I consider the foundations of such a general program of research that is focused on dynamics of an effective cosmos --- a program I dub `cosmology done as effective field theory'.\footnote{ Note that here and throughout, I have in mind effective field theory relative to some laboratory frame transported along a comoving or cosmic-stationary worldline within the standard model, as opposed to relative to, e.g., a choice of conformal frame defined over the entire conformal cosmos (see discussion in \citep{ijjas2018space} about the matter Lagrangian being what ultimately disambiguates a `physical' reference scale).
 As a matter of formalism, effective field theory in the context of general relativistic reasoning within theoretical cosmology faces difficulties \citep{koberinski2022lambda}.
 But I understand the issues at play to be equally troubling for proponents of inflationary cosmology, the dominant approach in the study of the early universe.
 On the other hand, like I have already mentioned within inflationary cosmology, trans-Planckian censorship (and also the swampland program) applies pressure to the free employ of the effective field theory framework in quantum cosmology \emph{specifically as providing low-energy descriptions of a quantum cosmos}.
-These developments in quantum gravity research therefore apply some pressure on a `cosmology done as effective field theory' approach, as well: underlying facts about UV quantum gravity may undermine the empirical adequacy of at least some models of an effective cosmos, when the latter are regarded as low-energy approximations of the quantum cosmos around us.}
+These developments in quantum gravity research therefore apply some pressure on a `cosmology done as effective field theory' approach, as well: underlying facts about UV quantum gravity may undermine the empirical adequacy of at least some models of an effective cosmos, when the latter are regarded as low-energy approximations of the quantum cosmos around us.
+(Though, for a pessimistic take on the pressure that is ultimately applied, see \citep{silk2022swampland}.)}